List of Kinnikuman characters: Omega Centauri's Six Spears

+Omegaman Aristera

+Omegaman Aristera is the leader of the Omega Centauri's Six Spears, and the elder twin brother of Omegaman Dexia, who had been a member of Team Super Phoenix during the Scramble for the Throne arc.
+Like his brother, his most distinguishing feature is the large hand upon his back, although his is a left hand as opposed to Dexia's right hand.
+He employs techniques similar to his brother.
+He faces Kinnikuman Super Phoenix at Azuchi Castle, and he takes a commanding lead as Super Phoenix's techniques is unable to do significant damage to him, although Super Phoenix himself is able to avoid the full brunt of Aristera's moves by using his calculating mind.
+Eventually, Super Phoenix decides to accept the God of Intelligence to possess him once more, gaining the upper hand.

 Lunaight

 Lunaight is a wolf-themed Choujin with a metal jaw.
 He uses this jaw to tear off the flesh of his opponents.
 He fights Wolfman at the Sagrada Familia.
 Lunaight was able to take a large chunk off of Wolfman's left shoulder, but Wolfman continues to fight despite this.
 As the fight progresses, Lunaight becomes progressively larger and more feral due to the Earth's atmostphere, invoking Bergmann's rule.
 He was able to constrict Wolfman with his tail, harkening to when the same happened when Wolfman fought Springman, but he was able to break this hold.
 Wolfman then unlocks Friendship power, but this also allowed Lunaight to do the same, advancing the Omega Centaurians' cause.
 Wolfman defeats him, and Lunaight leaps off the Sagrada Familia, and despite Wolfman's attempt to save him, he rejects his assistance, opting to fall to his death and impaling himself on a spire.